nla-group/classix/README.md

 So the next step is how we process these outliers, we can either marked as independent color as the figure above shows (the labels for outliers denote -1) or allocate them to the nearby clusters (each outlier will be assigned a label).
 If we determine to allow the outliers exist, we can set `post_alloc=False`.
 Otherwise outliers will be reassigned by setting `post_alloc=True`.
 The performance of `post_alloc=True` is as below.
 The post-processing depends on the problem context.

 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/demo5_post.png />

-### How to determine an appropriate value for radius?

-In most cases, `radius` ranging from 0.1 to 1 can handle most cases.
-The higher the dimensionality of the data is, the higher the `radius` we should use (better try the `radius` > 1).
-For density based merging, the `radius` can be set a bit higher than distance based merging.

 ### The visualization is not clear, is it a bug?